Patty-Sato/Python_and_SQL/README.md

 ### Exiting the application:
 If the user chooses option 8, the script sets conexao to False, which causes the loop to exit.
 It then closes the database connection.

+- Performed for the Database Application & Data Science course.
+- Code made in the Replit IDE.